Admiring Light

 If you want Lightroom 4.1 now, you can download the second release candidate here, from Adobe Labs.

-4 thoughts on “Lightroom 4.1’s Newest Great Feature”
+4 responses to “Lightroom 4.1’s Newest Great Feature”

 Nice write up!
 Thanks for posting this.